team-NewsClick/Election-Viz/README.md

 ## Deployement

 ---
 While deploying on netlify:
-- Publish directory must **.next**.
+- Publish directory should be **.next**.
-- Providing environment variable on netlify.
+- Provide environment variable on netlify.

 Please refer to the [Netlify Blog post](https://www.netlify.com/blog/2020/11/30/how-to-deploy-next.js-sites-to-netlify/) for more information
 ## License